geopython/pywps/doc/source/configuration/index.rst

         (since 3.0.1) File, where all logs from PyWPS are going to.
 If not set, default error.log from Web Server configuration is used.
         Sometimes, this can cause problem for the asynchronous calls.

+    logLevel
+        (since 3.2) one of DEBUG, INFO, WARNING, ERROR and CRITICAL, default is INFO

 GRASS
 -----